shabados/mobile/TROUBLESHOOTING.md

 The certificate used must be of type `Apple Distribution`.
 For some reason, `eas` generates a certificate of type `iOS Distribution`, which would be fine, except that when you try to build the app, it fails with the above error.

 To fix this, you need to manually create a new certificate of type `Apple Distribution` and use that to sign the app.

+### Invalid Provisioning Profile / Distribution Certificate

+This can present with a few different error messages.
+We allow eas to manage our certificate + provisioning profile, but it will need regeneration once expired.

+Run `bunx eas-cli credentials` to manage credentials.
+It's not particularly easy to integrate this into CI at the moment.